The best vitamin E capsules vary drastically from low-quality vitamin E.

 As with many nutrients, tocotrienols have vast functions in the body.
 They have a unique molecular structure; it makes tocotrienols more flexible than tocopherols and allows easier entry through the cell membranes.

 Tocotrienols may promote new artery formation after a stroke, reduce inflammatory compounds, improve insulin sensitivity, protect brain function, and even prevent bone loss.
-They likely improve the structure of the bone and quality of bone tissue.
+They likely improve the structure of the bone and the quality of bone tissue.

 Tocotrienols may reduce cancer